max-build/CaptaFlow/README.md

 # CaptaFlow

-CaptaFlow is a sentiment analysis tool for identifying the dominant emotions in twitch chat messages to provide thorough audience engagement insights.
+CaptaFlow is a real-time sentiment analysis tool for identifying the dominant emotions in twitch chat messages to provide thorough audience engagement insights.

 I've included an architecture diagram below to show the tools involved, and the sequence they're used in.